denoland/deno/deno2/README.md

 ## Status

-This code is a rewrite of the unprivileged parts of Deno.
+This code is a rewrite of the privileged parts of Deno.
 It will soon become the root of the project.

 There are several goals: